 Dr. Jonathan Brogaard is the Kendall D. Garff Chaired Professor in the Finance department at the University of Utah’s David Eccles School of Business.
 His research interests focus on market microstructure and empirical asset pricing to examine the impact of automated and high-speed trading on equity and commodity markets, both in the United States as well as internationally.
 This work has been published extensively across the top finance journals, including, the Journal of Finance, the Journal of Financial Economics, and the Review of Financial Studies.
 It has also been cited in major media publications, including Businessweek, Bloomberg, The Economist, Financial Times, Newsweek, The New Yorker, New York Times, and Wall Street Journal, contributing to debates on such topics as the role of passive index investing, commodity markets pricing, high-frequency trading, and exchange design in securities markets.
 As part of his research, Professor Brogaard specializes in handling and analyzing large datasets (e.g. trading and quotation data), developing empirically-grounded insights on key questions in research and policy.
 With a strong interest in law, finance, and policymaking, he has worked with various governmental and regulatory authorities, including the U.S. Commodity Futures Trading Commission, the U.K. Financial Services Authority, and the Canadian Investment Industry Regulatory Organization of Canada.
 He currently serves on FINRA's Market Regulation Committee.

 Professor Brogaard frequently consults for industry participants on topics relating to market microstructure, risk management, market manipulation, and trading strategy development, in equities, commodities, and alternative asset classes like cryptocurrencies.
 This includes work on legal cases where he serves as an expert and advisor.
-He is a member of Stepwise Investments LLC, a multi-asset quantitative-based hedge fund.
+He is a founding member of Stepwise Investments LLC, a multi-asset quantitative-based hedge fund.

 Professor Brogaard earned his undergraduate degree in Economics and Politics at Occidental College, graduating Summa Cum Laude in 2006.
 He completed a J.D. with an emphasis in Tax Law (2011) and a Ph.D. in Finance from Northwestern University (2012).
 He is a member of the Chartered Alternative Investment Analyst (CAIA) Association and the Chartered Financial Analyst (CFA) Institute.
 In his free time, Professor Brogaard is an avid skier, climber, and runner.
 When indoors, he enjoys the theatre, opera, and non-fiction.